Frostbourn/my-portfolio/README.md

 ## Deploying 🚀

-This site is hosted on Netflify and builds to `https://jakubskowronski.com`.
+This site is hosted on a private server and builds to `https://jakubskowronski.com`.

 Prod will only deploy on merges to master.